eunices/eunices.github.io/_portfolio/portfolio-1.md

 ### Small projects

-#### Fitbit Ionic Watch Face
+#### Fitbit Ionic Clock Face

-Made this because there were few watches that were pretty and had the necessary stats. that I wanted on the watch (heart rate, distance, steps, time w/ seconds, date and day).
+Made this because there were few clock faces that were pretty and had the necessary stats. that I wanted on the watch (heart rate, distance, steps, time w/ seconds, date and day).

 - [Github repository](https://github.com/eunices/ionic-sakura)

 ![Ionic Sakura](/images/portfolio1-ionic-sakura.png)

-Last updated 20 Mar 2020
+Last updated 8 Jun 2020